CombatExtended-Continued/CombatExtended/Source/VGECompat/VGECompat/Harmony/PatchesOverview.md

 ## Fixed directly in CE classes

+- HarmonyPatches/Building_TurretGun_OrderAttack_Patch:
+- HarmonyPatches/Building_TurretGun_ResetForcedTarget_Patch:
+  We don't use VGE CompWorldArtillery, and the reset part of the patches are included in Building_GravshipTurretCE's code

 - HarmonyPatches/Building_TurretGun_Active_Patch:
   bool Active() is overridden in CE's Building_TurretGun, so no patch required.

 - HarmonyPatches/Building_TurretGun_TryFindNewTarget_Patch:
-  LocalTargetInfo TryFindNewTarget() is overridden in CE's Building_TurretGun, so no patch required.
+  LocalTargetInfo TryFindNewTarget() is overridden in Building_GravshipTurretCE, so no patch required.